Ether Lipids

 Plasmalogen biosynthesis - aerobic versus anaerobic

-Catabolism: The fatty acid in position sn-2 of an alkylacyl phospholipid, including platelet activating factor, is first released by the action of a phospholipase A2 before the O-alkyl linkage is cleaved oxidatively by a microsomal alkylglycerol monooxygenase present in liver and intestinal tissue that uses molecular oxygen and tetrahydrobiopterin (H4biopterin) as an essential co-factor.
+Catabolism in animals: The fatty acid in position sn-2 of an alkylacyl phospholipid, including platelet-activating factor, is first released by the action of a phospholipase A2 before the O-alkyl linkage is cleaved oxidatively by a microsomal alkylglycerol monooxygenase present in liver and intestinal tissue that uses molecular oxygen and tetrahydrobiopterin (H4biopterin) as a co-factor.
 The aliphatic product is a fatty aldehyde, which is then further oxidized to the corresponding acid by a fatty aldehyde dehydrogenase.

 Catabolism of ether lipids

-A report of the existence of a lysoplasmalogenase appears to have been discounted.
-Instead, the vinyl ether bond in plasmalogens is cleaved by a very different mechanism in which the key enzyme is cytochrome c, which is best known for its role in the respiratory chain of mitochondria.
-This must first be activated to produce peroxidase activity by an interaction with cardiolipin.
-After a complex series of reactions, the products are a lysophospholipid and an α-hydroxyaldehyde.
-Elegant mass spectrometric studies with stable isotopes demonstrated that the carbonyl oxygen is derived from water while that of the α-hydroxyl group comes from molecular oxygen (or possibly from oxidized cardiolipin).
+A report of the existence of a lysoplasmalogenase appears to have been discounted, and instead, the vinyl ether bond in plasmalogens is cleaved by a very different mechanism in which the key enzyme is cytochrome c, better known for its role in the respiratory chain of mitochondria.
+This must first be activated to become a peroxidase by an interaction with cardiolipin, then, after a complex series of reactions, the products are a lysophospholipid and an α‑hydroxyaldehyde.
+Elegant mass spectrometric studies with stable isotopes demonstrated that the carbonyl oxygen is derived from water while that of the α‑hydroxyl group comes from molecular oxygen (or possibly from oxidized cardiolipin).
 As the resulting lysophospholipid is likely enriched in arachidonic or docosahexaenoic acids, this process may have interesting implications for oxylipin production.
 The findings are relevant to Alzheimer's disease (see below), as it has long been known that α-hydroxyaldehydes accumulate in the brains of affected patients.

 5. Functions of Ether Lipids

-Ether lipids in membranes: Within a membrane, the acyl chain in plasmalogens is oriented perpendicularly to the membrane surface as in diacyl phospholipids, but the head-group lacks a carbonyl oxygen in the sn-1 position and is much more lipophilic.
+Membranes: Within a membrane, the acyl chain in plasmalogens is oriented perpendicularly to the membrane surface in marked contrast to the sn-2 acyl chain of diacyl glycerophospholipids where there is a bent conformation, while the head-group lacks a carbonyl oxygen in the sn-1 position and is much more lipophilic.
+Plasmalogen thus takes up less area per lipid molecule in a membrane plane than a diacyl counterpart.
 As a result, there is stronger intermolecular hydrogen bonding between head groups, leading to changes to the arrangement of lipids within membranes with a high propensity to form an inverse hexagonal-II phase (non-bilayer forming), which is a requirement for membrane fusion.
 While this is true for the predominant phosphatidylethanolamine forms, the phosphatidylcholine forms tend to produce lamellar phases.
-Hexagonal-II phase formation occurs at lower temperatures than for the diacyl analogues and as they have a larger dipole moment, plasmalogen-containing cell membranes are less fluid than those deficient in plasmalogens, i.e., they form more compressed, thicker and rigid lipid bilayers in comparison with the diacyl equivalents.
-This property is especially important in the compact membrane structures present in myelin.
-In spite of the relatively high concentrations of polyunsaturated fatty acids, they have a tendency to accumulate in membrane raft domains, i.e., regions of membranes enriched in cholesterol and sphingolipids where many signalling proteins are concentrated, with effects upon the compartmentation and activities of membrane enzymes.
+Hexagonal-II phase formation occurs at lower temperatures than for the diacyl analogues and as they have a larger dipole moment, plasmalogen-containing cell membranes are less fluid than those deficient in plasmalogens, i.e., they form more compressed, thicker and rigid lipid bilayers in comparison with the diacyl equivalents, a property that is relevant for the compact membrane structures present in myelin.
+In spite of the relatively high concentrations of polyunsaturated fatty acids, they have a tendency to accumulate in membrane raft domains, i.e., regions of membranes enriched in cholesterol and sphingolipids where many signalling proteins are concentrated, to influence the compartmentation and activities of membrane enzymes.

 It has been established that plasmenylcholine, which is abundant in linoleoyl species in heart mitochondria, is a substrate for the transacylase tafazzin and may be required for the remodelling of cardiolipin.
-Plasmalogens are important for lipid droplet formation and maintenance, and in brown adipose tissue, they regulate thermogenesis by mediating mitochondrial fission.
-They are reported to promote the neurogenesis associated with improvement of learning and memory in mice.
+Plasmalogens are involved in lipid droplet formation and maintenance, and in brown adipose tissue, they regulate thermogenesis by mediating mitochondrial fission.

 In the human peroxisomal disorder Rhizomelic Chondrodysplasia Punctata, which is characterized clinically by defects in eye, bone and nervous tissue, there are defects in the biosynthesis of plasmalogens.
 There are comparable reports of plasmalogen deficiency in Zellweger’s syndrome and Niemann–Pick type C disease, where there are known to be peroxisomal dysfunctions.
 Neutral ether lipids but not the analogous phospholipids accumulate in the tissues of those who suffer from Wolman’s disease, another rare genetic disorder caused by a deficiency in lysosomal acid lipase, while elevated plasmalogen levels have been detected in visceral fat of obese patients.
 Impaired ether metabolism has been implicated in Sjögren-Larsson syndrome, a rare inherited metabolic disease characterized by ichthyosis and intellectual impairment, where a very substantial increase in alkylglycerols and the alcohol precursors has been observed in the lipids of the stratum corneum of the skin relative to normal controls.
 These were mainly non-polar alkyl-diacylglycerols and free non-esterified alkylglycerols, but with very little of the plasmalogen form.

-Studies of these phenomena are now being aided by using genetically modified mice lacking specific enzymes involved in the biosynthesis of ether lipids, and the recent identification of the 1-O-alkyl desaturase responsible for the last step in plasmalogen biosynthesis makes possible the engineering of host cells such as yeasts for functional studies.
-Production of larger quantities of plasmalogens for oral consumption by this means may have therapeutic potential.
+Studies of these phenomena are now being aided by using genetically modified mice lacking certain enzymes involved in the biosynthesis of ether lipids, and the recent identification of the 1-O-alkyl desaturase responsible for the last step in plasmalogen biosynthesis makes possible the engineering of host cells such as yeasts for studies of how and why ether lipids operate in cells.
+Production of larger quantities of plasmalogens for oral consumption by this means may have pharmacological potential.

-There is a tradition in Scandinavian folk medicine for the use of shark liver oils, which are rich in ether lipids, for the treatment of cancers and other ailments, including wound healing, gastric ulcers and arthritis, and there appears to be some substance to the claims that are under active investigation.
-The alkylglycerol constituents, and the 2-methoxy constituents especially, are considered to be the key ingredients.
-The mechanism for the biological effects is uncertain, but they may bypass the peroxisome step, which is rate-limiting in plasmalogen biosynthesis.
-In addition, they are believed to increase the permeability of membranes and there is evidence for direct effects on the enzyme protein kinase C, which has vital functions in signal transduction.
-Plasmalogen replacement therapy with dietary supplements of ether lipid precursors can restore plasmalogen levels in tissues, and it is believed to be beneficial in several pathological conditions, some of which have no other treatment.
-Synthetic ether analogues of lysophospholipids are being tested as anticancer agents.
+There is a tradition in Scandinavian folk medicine for the use of shark liver oils, which are rich in ether lipids, for the treatment of cancers and other ailments, including wound healing, gastric ulcers and arthritis, and there appears to be some substance to the claims that are under investigation.
+The alkylglycerol constituents, and the 2-methoxy constituents especially, are considered to be the important ingredients.
+The mechanism for such effects is uncertain, but they may bypass the peroxisome step, which is rate-limiting in plasmalogen biosynthesis.
+In addition, they are believed to increase the permeability of membranes and there is evidence they may interact directly with the enzyme protein kinase C, which is vital for signal transduction.

-Ether lipids and heme peroxidases: There are unwanted side effects upon plasmalogens with myeloperoxidase, an abundant protein in leukocytes such as neutrophils, monocytes and macrophages.
-On activation, the enzyme converts hydrogen peroxide and chloride to hypochlorous acid (HOCl), the primary function of which is to aid the innate immune response to kill invading pathogens (e.g., bacteria, yeasts, fungi and parasites).
-If this is poorly controlled, an unfortunate side effect is an adventitious reaction with other cellular constituents, as hypochlorous acid reacts with the vinyl ether bond of choline and ethanolamine plasmalogens to generate lysophospholipids with the fatty acid component in position sn-2 and 2-chloro-fatty aldehydes.
+Plasmalogens and heme peroxidases: with Myeloperoxidase, an abundant protein in leukocytes such as neutrophils, monocytes and macrophages, has unwanted side effects upon plasmalogens.
+On activation, the enzyme converts hydrogen peroxide and chloride ions to hypochlorous acid (HOCl), the primary purpose of which is to aid the innate immune response to kill invading pathogens (e.g., bacteria, yeasts, fungi and parasites).
+If this is poorly controlled, there is an adventitious reaction with other cellular constituents, as hypochlorous acid reacts with the vinyl ether bond of choline and ethanolamine plasmalogens to generate lysophospholipids with the fatty acid component in position sn-2 and 2-chloro-fatty aldehydes.
 The latter can be reduced in tissues to 2‑chloro-fatty alcohols or oxidized to 2-chloro-fatty acids, which may react further to produce many other metabolites.
-2-Bromo-aldehydes can be formed in the same way by an eosinophil peroxidase in activated eosinophils.
+In addition, HOCl can react with the polar head group of ethanolamine-containing lipids to form chloramines.
+2‑Bromo-aldehydes can be formed in the same way by an eosinophil peroxidase in eosinophils.

 Reaction of plasmalogens with active oxygen species produced by myeloperoxidase

-Activated neutrophils and monocytes together with infarcted myocardium and human atherosclerotic lesions have been shown to produce significant amounts of 2‑chlorohexadecanal and related lipids for which many deleterious pro-inflammatory effects have been demonstrated.
-In particular, they react rapidly with thiol groups including those of glutathione and proteins to form conjugates in the same manner as with other activated aldehydes.
-2-Chloro-fatty acids induce a process known as NETosis in which neutrophils produce extracellular traps (NETs) as a defence against bacterial pathogens, but these can have harmful effects in relation to many different human diseases.
-Increased levels in tissues have been correlated with mortality in animal models of sepsis and in humans, possibly because of disruption to epithelial barrier function.
+Activated neutrophils and monocytes together with infarcted myocardium and human atherosclerotic lesions can then produce significant amounts of 2‑chlorohexadecanal and related lipids for which many deleterious pro-inflammatory effects have been demonstrated.
+In particular, they react rapidly with thiol groups including those of glutathione and proteins to form conjugates in the same manner as with other aldehydes.
+2-Chloro-fatty acids induce a process known as NETosis in which neutrophils produce extracellular traps (NETs) as a defence against bacterial pathogens, but these can be harmful in relation to many different human diseases with increased levels in tissues being correlated with mortality in animal models of sepsis and in humans, possibly because of disruption to the epithelial barrier.
 The other products of the reaction, lysophospholipids, are cytotoxic and pro-atherogenic.
-In addition, HOCl can react with the polar head group of ethanolamine-containing lipids to form chloramines.
-It seems likely that the proposed protective action of plasmalogens as antioxidants is in competition with the damaging effects of the reaction with myeloperoxidase.
+It seems likely that the proposed protective action of plasmalogens as antioxidants is in competition with these damaging reactions.
 As HOCl is widely used as a disinfecting and antibacterial agent in commercial cleaning products, these may represent a source for concern if mishandled.

 6. Other Ether Lipids